Theobroma cacao is derived from trees that can be found in South and Central America, but people all over the world enjoy cacao benefits.

 By increasing blood flow to the brain, you can also reduce the possibility of getting blood clots that could be dangerous.
 Those that suffer from diabetes, or have a propensity to do so, should take this regularly.

-Finally, it has a great deal of fiber, potassium, magnesium, and protein, all of which can help you stay healthy.
+Finally, it has a great deal of fiber, potassium, magnesium, and protein, all of which may help you stay healthy.

 How To Extract It From The Fruit